PHOTOGRAPHY EQUIPMENT

 ND and polarizing filters

-MacBook Pro M2 with cards, reader, Samsung and Lacie Drive
+MacBook Pro M2 with memory cards, readers, Samsung and Lacie Drives

 Other Stuff (as needed):